 Middle school: Accent authenticity

-High school: Channel St. Patrick
+High school: Understand St. Patrick

 “Like some of the people we can admire from much more recent times, Patrick stayed true to his own beliefs while not unnecessarily alienating or antagonizing the people he was trying to persuade,” said Mary D. McCain, a professor of Irish Studies at DePaul University in Chicago.

-As such, teens could think about two or three ideas that are core to their beliefs right now and consider how they’d explain or defend these concepts to others.
+Teens could think about two or three ideas that are core to their beliefs right now and consider how they’d explain or defend these concepts to others.

 The point, McCain said, is finding ways of explaining beliefs “in a way that respects the person they’re talking to, even if they think the other person’s beliefs or ideas are wrong.”